-Rule 79: Closed Sessions (amended 1 August 2003)
+Rule 79: Closed Sessions (amended 14 May 2005)

-- (A) The Trial Chamber may order that the press and the public be excluded from all or part of the proceedings for reasons of: - i. national security; or

-- ii. protecting the privacy of persons, as in cases of sexual offences or cases involving minors; or - iii. protecting the interest of justice from prejudicial publicity. - (B) The Trial Chamber shall make public the reasons for its order. - (C) In the event that it is necessary to exclude the public, the Trial Chamber should if appropriate permit representatives of the press and/or monitoring agencies to remain.
+- (A) The Trial Chamber may order that the press and the public be excluded from all or part of the proceedings for reasons of: - (i) national security; or - (ii) protecting the privacy, security or non-disclosure of the identity of a victim or witness as provided in Rule 75; or - (iii) protecting the interest of justice. - (B) The Trial Chamber shall make public the reasons for its order. - (C) In the event that it is necessary to exclude the public, the Trial Chamber should if appropriate permit representatives of monitoring agencies to remain.
+Such representatives should, if appropriate, have access to the transcripts of closed sessions.